bsc-pm/nanos6/README.md

 ### Embedding software dependencies

-As mentioned above, there are some software dependencies that can be embedded into Nanos6.
+As mentioned above, there are some software dependencies that may be embedded into Nanos6.
-This is the case for hwloc and jemalloc, which you can embed into the Nanos6 installation by configuring with `--with-hwloc=embedded` and `--with-jemalloc=embedded`, respectively.
+This is the case for hwloc and jemalloc, which will be embedded by default.
-The sources of these embedded dependencies are taken from the `deps` subdirectory in this repository.
+The sources of these embedded dependencies are taken from the `deps` sub-directory in this repository.
-Inside the subdirectory, there is a default hwloc and jemalloc source tarballs.
+Inside the sub-directory, there is a default hwloc and jemalloc source tarballs.
 These tarballs are automatically extracted into `deps/hwloc` and `deps/jemalloc` by our `autogen.sh` script.

 These are the source packages that are then built when choosing `--with-hwloc=embedded` or `--with-jemalloc=embedded`.